-8 International Federation of Human Rights, Africa Watch (Human Rights Watch), Inter-African Union of Human Rights, and International Centre of Rights of the Person and of Democratic Development.
-Report of the International Commission of Investigation of Human Rights Violations in Rwanda since October 1, 1990 (January 7 - 21, 1993), New York: Human Rights Watch, 1993.
+&lt;sup>4 International Federation of Human Rights, Africa Watch (Human Rights Watch), Inter-African Union of Human Rights, and International Centre of Rights of the Person and of Democratic Development.
+Report of the International Commission of Investigation of Human Rights Violations in Rwanda since October 1, 1990 (January 7 - 21, 1993), New York; Human Rights Watch, 1993.

-9 Ndiaye, B.W., Report by Special Rapporteur on his mission to Rwanda from 8 to 17 April 1993, Commission on Human Rights, U.N.
+&lt;sup>5 Ndiaye, B.W., Report by Special Rapporteur on his mission to Rwanda from 8 to 17 April 1993, Commission on Human Rights, U.N.
 Economic and Social Council document E/CN.4/1994/7/Add.1, 11 August 1993, p.
 23.

-10 Dallaire, Roméo, Cable to General Baril, UNDPKO, 11 January 1994, in Adelman, Howard and Suhrke, Astri (eds.), The Path of A Genocide.
+&lt;sup>6 Dallaire, Roméo, Cable to General Baril, UNDPKO, 11 January 1994, in Adelman, Howard and Suhrke, Astri (eds.), The Path of A Genocide.
 The Rwanda Crisis from Uganda to Zaire, London: Transaction Publishers, p. xxi.
+Des Forges, Alison, Leave None To Tell The Story, Genocide in Rwanda, Human Rights Watch & FIDH, New that can be taken to prevent genocide at this stage.
+The UN refused to do even that, although it was clearly within UNAMIR's mandate.

-11 Des Forges, Alison, Leave None To Tell The Story, Genocide in Rwanda, Human Rights Watch & FIDH.
-New York.
-1999, p.
+York, 1999, p.
 154.